 For more information or if you have already decided this is the unit for you and are ready to purchase this inversion table, click here.

-If you are interested in other inversion table options, check out this post about other inversion tables for back pain.
+If you are interested in other inversion table options see my post for more information.

 If you have any questions or comments, please leave them below, and I will get back to you as soon as I can.